khan4019/angular-interview-questions/README.md

 2. How would you use http to load data from server?
 3. How do you create route in angular app?
 4. How can you get current state of a route?
-5. How do you create two way data binding in Angular?
+5. How do you create two-way data binding in Angular?
 6. How to load external module in angular app?
 7. How you build an angular app for production?
-8. Which life cycle hook will you use to unsbscribe a promise?
+8. Which life cycle hook will you use to unsubscribe a promise?
 9. How are the services injected to your application?
 10. How would you create route parameter and access it from a component?